Treatment & Services

 Newton Lower Falls, MA USA

-Medical School - University of Athens Faculty of Medicine, National & Kapodistrian
+Medical Education - University of Athens Faculty of Medicine, National & Kapodistrian

 Medical Education - National & Kapodistrian Univeristy of Athens